22 Tips to Get the Most from User Behavior Analytics

 The whole point of optimizing your website is to get you closer to your customers.
 That is why reducing friction on your site will get you closer to customers who already know what they want.
 Optimizing and improving your site navigation and internal site search will do that for you.

 The purpose of your website is to attract visitors, engage with them and convert them into customers.
-Attracting high-quality traffic to it can be time consuming and costly so the last thing you want is to have them leave as soon as they arrive to your site.
+Attracting high-quality traffic to it can be time-consuming and costly so the last thing you want is to have them leave as soon as they arrive on your site.

 To ensure a low bounce rate and a high engagement rate, make sure to focus on providing a great user experience before anything else.